-In summary, the Panel has considered the submissions made to it and has had regard for the information an analysis from NEMMCO, ESPIC and CRA (Appendix 5).
+In summary, the Panel has considered the submissions made to it and has had regard for the information an analysis from NEMMCO, ESPIC and CRA (Appendix E).

-The Panel's preliminary view is that there appear to be risks on the horizon that may impact the NEM achieving the reliability standard in the future if the amount of investment in new generation required to meet expected demand is either delayed in timing or did not occur.
-As noted earlier in this section, the risks which emerged from stakeholder submissions and preliminary analysis principally relate to external policy factors which create perceptions of uncertainty or potential distortions to the market and the investment environment.
-The Panel also noted that other risk areas put forward in submissions included the operation of the contract market over the longer term and the relationship of the level of values of the reliability settings (such as VoLL) to underlying costs.
+The Panel's view is that there appear to be risks on the horizon that may impact the NEM achieving the reliability standard in the future if the amount of investment in new generation required to meet expected demand is either delayed in timing or did not occur.
+The risks which emerged from stakeholder submissions principally relate to external policy factors which create perceptions of uncertainty or potential distortions to the market and the investment environment, and the increasing cost of constructing new generating plant.
+The Panel also notes that other risk areas put forward in submissions include the operation of the contract market over the longer term and the relationship of the level of values of the reliability settings (such as VoLL) to underlying costs - such as construction costs.
+The analysis also shows that in the absence of further market signals, even under ideal conditions, there are risks to achieving the sufficient level of generation investment and demand responses with the reliability settings at their current levels.